Frequently Asked Questions

 Can I ride for a charity?
 Will there be fundraising?

 Absolutely – one of our objectives is giving back to our communities.
+In keeping with this objective you can use the event to fundraise for any charity of your choice.
 You can sign up to fund raise as part of the registration process.

-We highly encourage you to ride for a cause, any cause, especially one of our three beneficiaries, The Seeing Eye; Grow it Green Morristown, and; Homeless Solutions.
+We highly encourage you to ride for a cause, any cause, especially one of our five beneficiaries, The Seeing Eye; Grow it Green Morristown; Homeless Solutions; Sustainable Morristown, and; New Jersey Bike & Walk Coalition.
 You can create your own fundraising page through Eventbrite.com to manage your fundraising activities.

 How many Rest Stops does GRAN FONDO NJ have and what do they provide?